sandervandevelde/MS-Learn-IoT-Learning-paths-AZ220/README.md

 # MS-Learn-IoT-Learning-paths-AZ220

 On MS Learn, Microsoft provides several IoT Learning paths, especially for the AZ220 certification

+## Introduction

+Here is a list of the (new) MS Learn learning paths.
+Each path is build up in a number of modules.

+There are labs available at the end of each learning path.
+These labs, where you get access to the Azure portal, including Azure resources, are provided for free.
+A lab has to be executed within a certain amount of time.
+Plus, you can only run a (somewhat) limited amount of labs each day.

+There is no need for a creditcard, you only have to create an MS Learn profile to get access.

+## The learning paths and related modules

 | Learning path                                                                                                                                                                                                                            | LP Duration (H:M) | Modules                                                                                                                                                                                                                    | Lab? | Lab duration (H:M) |
 | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ---- | ------------------ |